Home

 (1811-1860+)

-His children were all born between the years 1845 and 1856.
-They included Mary E. Minerd who may have married Franklin Grimes; Stewart Minerd who may have married Eliza Groover; Catherine Minerd; Howard Minerd; Barbara Minerd who married George E. Firestone; Minerva Minerd; and Henry Minerd, who married Eliza Swink.
+His seven children were born between the years 1845 and 1856.
+They included Mary E. Grim; Stewart Minerd, Catherine Minerd; Howard Minerd; Barbara Firestone, Minerva Minerd and Henry Minerd.

 On Oct.
-23, 1854, at the home of his parents in Wharton, he witnessed the wedding of his sister Barbara to Henry 'Foxy' McKnight.
-The wedding also was witnessed by Daniel's brother in law, William McKnight, husband of Mahala Minerd
+23, 1854, at the home of his parents in Wharton, Daniel is known to have witnessed the wedding of his sister Barbara to Henry "Foxy" McKnight.
+The wedding also was attended by Daniel's brother in law, William McKnight, husband of Mahala Minerd

-Daniel died sometime after 1860.
-It is said that he was killed in the Civil War, and that his son Henry had to go to work at a young age to help support the family.
-In the book The Lewis Family of Oliphant Furnace, Pennsylvania by Thomas L. and Jack Walter Lewis, one of the co-authors reports that:
+Daniel died sometime during the 1860s.
+It has been rumored in that he had gone off to fight in the Civil War, and was killed somewhere, unknown to the family.
+But with his departure, their son Henry had to go to work at a young age to help support the family.
+In the book The Lewis Family of Oliphant Furnace, Pennsylvania by descendants Thomas L. and Jack Walter Lewis, the authors state: